Danny’s DNA Discoveries – Psilocybe of the PNW

 Psilocybe cyanescens UK - Our most common species has a wavy, caramel cap when fresh, known from wood chips and gardens.
 We have a German epitype sequence and local sequences from BC and WA.

 Psilocybe allenii WA - a similar species whose cap never gets wavy.
-We have the WA type sequence and another.
-We have the OR type sequence and other OR and BC sequences.
-One is a couple bp different from the others, but that may be a bad read.
+We have the WA type sequence and a couple CA sequences.

-Psilocybe cyanescens © Noah Siegel, Psilocybe allenii © Alan Rockefeller, Psilocybe azurescens © Paul Kroeger
+Psilocybe cyanescens © Noah Siegel, Psilocybe allenii © Alan Rockefeller, Psilocybe azurescens © Paul Kroeger, Psilocybe PNW01 © Paul Kroeger

 Psilocybe stuntzii WA - the species with the most well developed ring.
 We have a couple reliable sequences.